jgeorgex/bookmark_manager/README.md

 So I can visit my favourite web sites easily
 I would like a list of my favourite bookmarks

+### User Story 2
+As a user
+So I can save my favourite websites
+I would like to add new bookmarks

 ## SETUP DATABASE
 1. Connect to psql